txt2giveltv/themis/README.markdown

 # Themis

-Flexible and modular validation for ActiveRecord models.
+Flexible and modular validations for ActiveRecord models.

 ## Usage